MichaelR-clumio/clumio-eks-ebs-velero-restore-single-account/README.md

 > - [ ] Create an input JSON file for the state machine based upon the example JSON and the descriptions below
 > - [ ] Execute the State machine and pass it your input JSON.
 > - [ ] Snapshots for all of the EBS resources identified in the backup file are created in the targe location.
-> - [ ] Last step of autoatmion updates the Velero backup file (URI) with new snapshot ids
+> - [ ] Last step of automation updates the Velero backup file (URI) with new snapshot ids

 ![Alt text](eks_ebs_restore.png)